• Skip to primary navigation

 • Dark chocolate baking chips - Provides the bold chocolate taste.
 I love to use Lily’s dark chocolate baking chips, but any vegan-friendly chocolate will do.

 • Coconut cream - Full fat coconut cream is crucial to create a luxurious, velvety texture without the need for dairy.
 For the best results, opt for canned coconut cream, and store it in the back of your fridge overnight.
+You can also use a can of full fat coconut milk and use the top portion of the can which is the cream.

 • Vanilla extract - Used to enhance the rest of the ingredients.